-This past year, as the world adjusted to virtual meetings and interviews, global healthcare company GlaxoSmithKline seized the opportunity and poured their creativity into a video series called Science on the Sofa.
+In 2021, as the world adjusted to virtual meetings and interviews, global healthcare company GlaxoSmithKline seized the opportunity and poured their creativity into a video series called Science on the Sofa.
 This series combines conversations on healthcare and science with experts and patients, all from the comfort of their own home.
 While it can’t replace in-person connection, finding ways to interact with industry peers at a time of social distancing was a great way to keep the conversations going.

 Recurring Content: DeviceTalks

 Just as the saying goes, consistency is key.
 Promoting a recurring theme on your company’s social media platforms can help drive consistent visits to your social channels.

 Medtech and medical device industry publication DeviceTalks, produces a weekly series called DeviceTalks Tuesdays, that features discussions and workshops for those interested in the Medtech industry.
 Having a stream of recurring content is an ideal strategy that can create buzz and anticipation for upcoming events.
 This series entices followers of DeviceTalks to not only participate in industry conversations, but to keep coming back for more content as it’s delivered once a week.